 Crashes are much less common in the largest industrialized countries.
 For example, for the five years from 2005 to 2009, AirSafe.com lists 43 crashes and other events that killed at least one airline passenger.
 Airlines from the US, Canada, the European Community, Australia, and Japan were responsible for about three quarters of all airline traffic, but less than one quarter of the fatal events (9 of 43) took place in those countries or involved an airline based in those countries.

-Bonus Tip: If you are traveling to Australia, Canada, or for that matter to any other country, make sure you deal with your Passport Application or passport renewal issues well ahead of time or you won't be able to enjoy benefits like hotel discounts.
+Bonus Tip: If you are traveling to Australia, Canada, or for that matter to any other country, make sure you deal with your passport application or passport renewal issues well ahead of time.

 Other Common Questions